 This is seriously one if the easiest recipes to make.

-You only need two ingredients and a blender.
+You only need two ingredients and a food processor or high speed blender:

 - SOAK: Start by soaking 2 cups of dried and pitted dates in 1 and a half cups of boiling water.
 Cover and set aside for about 20 minutes.